Action News Troubleshooters: Problems with warranties and repairs

 "I just think the customer service was really poor on their part," said Alesia Shute.

 "It's a two to three to four to five hour wait time before someone answers," said Michael Pritt.
-"I actually videotaped one time I called on speakerphone and it said my approximate whole time was 186,545 minutes which no one would believe, which is why I recorded it on my phone."
+"I actually videotaped it.
+One time I called on speakerphone and it said my approximate hold time was 186,545 minutes, which no one would believe, which is why I recorded it on my phone."

 "I've been disconnected.
 I had to call back and wait for hours.
 It's unbelievable.
 It is the worst customer service I've ever experienced," said Crystal Childs.

-Sears outsources many of its warranties to third parties, including Wilson's warranty, and despite being on shaky financial footing after coming out of bankruptcy two years ago the company said it will continue to honor its warranties and service products no matter what.
+Sears outsources many of its warranties to third parties, including Darrah Wilson's warranty, and despite being on shaky financial footing after coming out of bankruptcy two years ago, the company said it will continue to honor its warranties and service products no matter what.

 SEE ALSO: Beware of phony clinical trials for COVID-19: Action News Troubleshooters

-Sears does dispute some of the customer claims we sent to the company, stating they're looking for repairs that aren't covered by the warranty.
-But in Wilson's case, Sears did contact the outside warranty company to reimburse Wilson for her new refrigerator.
+Sears does dispute some of the customers' claims we sent to the company, stating they're looking for repairs that aren't covered by the warranty.
+But in Wilson's case, Sears did contact the outside warranty company to reimburse her for her new refrigerator.

 "I'm excited.
 I got my check from Sears," Wilson said.
 "You have been a blessing.
 And I really, really appreciate it."